Motivational Interviewing

 Motivational Interviewing at Clearview Treatment Programs

 At Clearview Treatment Programs, our trained therapists can help clients effectively tackle the ambivalence that keeps them from making a complete recovery from substance abuse or mental health disorder.
-When appropriate, clients will participate in motivational interviewing as part of an individualized treatment plan at our Dual Diagnosis Treatment Center, Women’s Treatment Center, and Outpatient Treatment Center.
+When appropriate, clients will participate in motivational interviewing as part of an individualized treatment plan.
+We utilize this approach in our treatment programs for Addiction with Co-Occurring Mental Health, Women’s Mental Health, and Outpatient Treatment.